Thai Salad of Prawns, Scallops and Roast Pork with Yuzu Dressing

-Here we go with Thai salad of prawns, scallops and roast pork with Yuzu dressing; easily enough here for 4-6 for a salad as a main course – it is meaty and filling;
+Here we go with a Thai salad of prawns, scallops and roast pork with Yuzu dressing; easily enough here for 4-6 for a salad as a main course – it is meaty and filling;

-Three things to do, so lets do those in order;
+Three things to do, so let’s do those in order;

 1- The seafood and pork prep;

-- 12 or so fresh prawns, shelled and de-veined (remove the poo line on the back basically with a sharp knife, the de-veining will clean the prawns and make them butterfly when cooked – basically they will look real nice);
+- 12 or so fresh prawns, shelled and de-veined (remove the poo line on the back basically with a sharp knife, the de-veining will clean the prawns and make them butterfly when cooked – basically they will look really nice);

 - 12 or so fresh scallops;

-- A few slices of roast pork that I simply got from supermarket rotisserie and chopped to bite-size bits; and
+- A few slices of roast pork that I simply got from a supermarket rotisserie and chopped to bite-size bits; and

 - Sea salt and cracked black pepper.